 Doing the Holidays Wrong

 With its fantastical decorations and themed sweets, it’s super easy to get swept up by the Christmas magic during the holiday season at Magic Kingdom!
 If you REALLY want to do it right, though, we’ve got some pointers.

-It’s helpful to note that Christmas at Disney World lasts much longer than those final few dates in the month of December.
-In fact, the 2021 holiday season kicks off on November 12th, and will run through early January!
+It’s helpful to note that Christmas at Disney World lasts much longer than those final few dates in December.
+In fact, the holiday season usually kicks off in early November and continues through early January!

 Visiting in November (before the holiday season really ramps up in the rest of the world!) is a great way to take in the sights and sounds of the merry season without those notorious holiday crowds!